FAQs for Pet Owners

 -

-Normally results are given to owners and their primary veterinary hospitals within 24 hours of the scan.
+Normally results are given to owners at pickup time, and to their primary veterinary hospitals within 24 hours of the scan.
 Our radiologist will examine all of the images and type up a report that will be emailed to the primary veterinarian.
 A copy can be sent to the owner upon request.

 -